Microsoft-USEduAzure/templates/Genomics-FastQDataAnalysis/README.md

  - HPC combined with Big Data orchestrates and executes multiple Open Source tools per DNA sample.
- - Limited capacity of the required HPC infrastructure increases the per sample processing time
+ - Limited capacity of the required HPC infrastructure increases the per sample processing time.
- - Reprocessing thousands of analyzed samples with new reference data becomes impossible due to such limitations
+ - Reprocessing thousands of analyzed samples with new reference data becomes impossible due to such limitations.

 **Solution Architecture and Components**